haacked/haacked.com/_posts/archived/2013-10-28-code-review-like-you-mean-it.aspx.markdown

 5.  **Disposable things are disposed.** Look for usages of resources that should be disposed but are not.
 6.  **Security.**There is a whole threat and mitigation review process that falls under this bucket.
 I won’t go into that in this post.
+But do ask yourself how the code can be exploited.

 I also have separate checklists for different platform specific items.
 For example, if I’m reviewing a WPF application, I’m looking out for cases where we might update the UI on a non-UI thread.
 Things like that.